-Exchange Students (F-1 visa), grades 9-12, who are prepared (proficient in basic English skills) to enter into mainstream classes, are welcome to apply for admission to Northwest Christian Education (NCE).
-NCE offers college preparatory academics, including AP courses, and a well-rounded approach to education including sports, arts, and music.
-NCE issues I-20 status to students who meet all our general admissions requirements and who will be living with a Christian host family during their stay.
+Exchange Students (F-1 visa), in grades 7-12, who are prepared (proficient in English) to enter into mainstream classes, are welcome to apply for admission to Summit Christian Academy.
+SCA offers college preparatory academics, including AP courses, Dual Enrollment, and a well-rounded approach to education including sports, arts, and music.
+SCA issues I-20 status to students who meet all our general admissions requirements and who will be living with a Christian host family during their stay.

 Step 1 - PREPARE DOCUMENTATION

 Download the SCA Exchange Student Application packet, complete, scan, and e-mail it to email@example.com.
 Then mail the original forms to SCA: 8913 N. NETTLETON LANE, SPOKANE WASHINGTON, 99208.